-• Leasing terms and tenant defaults - The future financial performance of Abacus will depend, in part, on its ability to continue to lease existing retail, office, industrial, self-storage and hotel space that is vacant or becomes vacant on economically favourable terms.
+• Leasing terms and tenant defaults - The future financial performance of Abacus will depend, in part, on its ability to continue to lease existing retail, office, industrial and self-storage space that is vacant or becomes vacant on economically favourable terms.
 In addition, its ability to lease new asset space in line with expected terms will impact on the financial performance of Abacus.